LorenFrankLab/franklabnwb/README.md

 ### Setting up a python environment

-1. Clone this repository to your home directory:
+1. Clone this repository to your code source directory:

     ```
+    cd your_source_directory
     git clone https://github.com/LorenFrankLab/franklabnwb.git
     ```